ikromnurrohim/ssh-script-with-file/README.md

-# ssh-script-with-file
-## This file use for ssh to server within key file
+# This file use for ssh to server within key file

 ### Requirement
 Format filename must be idrsa_ip_username